Cholesterol can be a complex topic with a lot of mixed messaging.

 The participants dramatically improved their dietary quality.
 They ate more healthy fats, less saturated fat, more wholegrains, more fibre, more fruits and vegetables.

 The participants in this study did a lot of the things from a dietary perspective that are typically recommended.
 But it was an intentionally weight-neutral approach.
 They dramatically reduced their intake of junk food, but they ate enough calories to maintain their weight.

 At the end of the study, their cholesterol remained unchanged.

 After such a big change, you would assume there would be big changes in cholesterol.
 But there was not.
 This is just one example, but I am making the point that while these changes matter and often do help, they are only one piece of the puzzle.

 Body composition is likely a more important point.
-It is rarer for people who are lean to have high cholesterol in comparison to people at higher body fat percentage.
+It is rarer for people who are lean to have high cholesterol in comparison to people with higher body fat percentages.

 As a side note, I guarantee a lot of people will read this and will think of examples that are exceptions to this.
 For example, you might know somebody who is lean and has high cholesterol.